greencloudcomputing/docs/docs/guide/cli/installing the CLI.md

     chmod +x gccli-0.5.2-darwin-amd64
 ```

 This tells the operation system that the file is an executable.
-On a MAC machines, if you get a message like this,
+On MAC machines, if you get a message like this,

 ![Unknown Developer](../../img/dev-verified.png)